-You should receive this notice at least 10 days before your pretrial hearing.
+You should receive this notice at least 20 days before your pretrial hearing.

-If this claim is settled prior to your pretrial hearing, the Plaintiff should advise the court in writing to dismiss the case.
+If this claim is settled prior to your hearing, the Plaintiff should advise the court in writing to dismiss the case.

 If you have a claim against the Plaintiff, you may file a counterclaim for up to \$10,000.00 (\$5,000 for a business and \$10,000 for a natural person).
 The filing fee is \$50.00.
+The counterclaim must be filed prior to your pretrial hearing and served to the plaintiff.